CenturyLink Internet for Seniors, Tested and Reviewed

 Jeff Hoyt, Editor in Chief Read About Our Panel of Experts

-CenturyLink offers several residential DSL and fiber internet packages — starting at $50 per month — with speeds up to 940 Mbps in select areas.
-Unlike Verizon and T-Mobile, CenturyLink doesn’t offer any senior-specific plans, but that doesn’t mean you should count them out.
-It’s currently available in 36 states, making it a solid option for countrywide users.
-Be aware, however, that CenturyLink’s starting prices are a bit higher than competition like Xfinity.
-Let’s discover how CenturyLink stacks up to the competition and which offerings are best for seniors below!
+Available in 16 states, CenturyLink offers several residential DSL and fiber internet packages — starting at $55 per month — with speeds up to 940 Mbps in select areas.
+CenturyLink doesn’t offer any senior-specific plans or discounts, but that doesn’t mean you should count them out.
+The company offers straightforward, affordable internet plans, but their prices are a bit higher than some competitors, such as Xfinity.

 How Does CenturyLink Compare?

-CenturyLink offers more home internet plans than most competitors, allowing more freedom to choose your desired features.
-Plus, the company is transparent about its pricing, so you don’t have to worry much about hidden costs down the road.
+A brand of Lumen Technologies since 2020, CenturyLink is transparent about their pricing, so you don’t have to worry much about hidden costs down the road.
 However, CenturyLink does not currently offer any unique plans or discounts for older adults.
 If you’re looking for a more senior-friendly internet provider, check out some of our favorite internet providers below.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.